rockker123/rockker123/README.md

 - 👋 Hi, I’m @rishikesh pandey
 - 👀 I’m interested in ...
 AI coding and Ethical hacking
-- 🌱 I’m currently learning ...in 12th class
+- 🌱 I’m currently student at @shri Ramdeobaba collage of engg. and management nagpur..
 - 💞️ I’m looking to collaborate on ...AI
 - 📫 How to reach me ...on instagram @rishikeshets_tkd1